Sweaty pits can stink, sure — but what if the smell is clear-the-room bad?

-If things have gotten pretty stinky as of late, don't just slap on extra deodorant and hope for the best; pay attention to this putrid perspiration.
+If things have gotten pretty stinky as of late, don't just slap on extra deodorant to cover your armpit smell and hope for the best; pay attention to this putrid perspiration.

 "Changes in hormonal balance, metabolic disorders, bacterial skin infections and consumed food may have an impact on how much and what kind of sweat we produce," Dr. Jose says.

 Smelly sweat has an official name: bromhidrosis, and it occurs mostly in the genital area, armpits and feet, Dr. Jose says.
 Your sweat can tell you a lot about your health.
 But if you're asking yourself: why does my sweat smell so bad, here are a few things to consider.

 The Smell: Ammonia or Urine

 The Culprit: A Protein-Rich Diet

 Low-carb, high-protein or keto diets might be popular, but one weird side effect is that you might notice your sweat smelling like ammonia.
 (Urine can also have a strong ammonia odor.
 Meaning: You might instead think your sweat smells like urine.)